PlaviAjvar/Fast-Marching-Tree/README.md

 ## Disclaimer

 The implemented version of the algorithm is suboptimal, as it uses a naive O(n^2) approach to evaluate neighbors in the disk graph.
 Thus, the algorithm requires O(n^2) distance computations and O(n) collision checks.
 The optimal version uses BBD trees to reduce number of distance computations to O(n log n).
-This is not an incredibly drastic difference, when the collision checks are sufficiently expensive compared to the distance computations.
+This is not an terribly drastic difference, when the collision checks are sufficiently expensive compared to the distance computations.

 ## Run it